QuentinRa/blog.quentinra.dev/cybersecurity/defense/digital_forensics/index.md

 In order to use Volatility, you need a memory capture (usually, a .raw file).
 Try checking out [FTK Imager](https://accessdata.com/product-download/ftk-imager-version-4-2-0), [Redline](https://www.fireeye.com/services/freeware/redline.html), [DumpIt.exe](https://www.aldeid.com/wiki/Dumpit), [winDD](https://sourceforge.net/projects/windd/)...

-Volatility need to know on which version of Windows it should base its analysis.
+Volatility needs to know on which version of Windows it should base its analysis.
 It's called profiles, and you can run `imageinfo` to find which profiles you can use.

 ```bash
 $ vol -f memory_capture_file imageinfo